akaoio/xmd/.xmd/core/principle/build_system.md

-**Build System Architecture:** Use CMake exclusively for build configuration.
-Prohibit manual Makefile edits.
-Organize artifacts: build outputs in `build/`, official tests in `test/`, temporary tests in `sandbox/`.
+**Build System:** CMake only → build/ → test/ → sandbox/.
+No manual Makefiles.